MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2017-release-notes.md

 ### Always On availability groups

 - **Issue and customer impact:** A SQL Server instance hosting an availability group secondary replica crashes if the SQL Server major version is lower than the instance that hosts the primary replica.
 Affects upgrades from all supported versions of SQL Server that host availability groups to SQL Server [!INCLUDE[ssSQLv14_md](../includes/sssqlv14-md.md)] CTP 2.0.
-This happens under the following steps.
+The issue occurs under the following conditions.

 > 1. User upgrades SQL Server instance hosting secondary replica in accordance with [best practices](../database-engine/availability-groups/windows/upgrading-always-on-availability-group-replica-instances.md).
 > 2. After upgrade, a failover occurs and a newly upgraded secondary becomes primary before completing upgrade for all secondary replicas in the availability group.
 The old primary is now a secondary, which is lower version than primary.